msc-network/msc-metadata/mscmetadata-ruby/README.md

 ## Generate Ruby Libraries

 To build the gem with updated protobufs, just run the handy build_ruby.sh script, this will do all the work for you.
-This dies not deal with the below problems.
+This does not deal with the below problems.

 ```shell
 ./build_ruby.sh